 Research opportunities within the Biophysics program can be done in a variety of ways.

 1. Biophysics 399 (1-4 credits)

 At least 2 credits are required for the Biophysics major.
-Students wishing to do research in a laboratory outside the department must identify a Biophysics faculty co-sponsor who will serve as your 'instructor' point of contact within the program.
+Students must obtain an override from the Biophysics program prior to registering for 399.
+Students wishing to do research in a laboratory outside the program must identify a Biophysics faculty co-sponsor who will serve as your 'instructor' point of contact within the program.
 When you enroll in 399, you will be enrolled under your Biophysics co-sponsor's section.
 Your actual research PI will be responsible for corresponding with the Biophysics faculty co-sponsor about your progress and your final grade.

 Each credit is equivalent to at least four hours a week of actual work for a 14 week term (minimum 50 hours per term-credit hour).
 You should give yourself enough time to consult with faculty regarding how many credit hours you should take.